dashayushman/dashayushman.github.io/_posts/2017-08-23-ovation-summer-academy.md

 <br>

 ## **2. Entity Recognition (ER)**
 Once the machine has extracted the intent of a person's query, it will need to parse this and gather useful information from it.
-To do so, the machine needs to identify [Named Entities](https://en.wikipedia.org/wiki/Named-entity_recognition) from the queries.
+To do so, the machine needs to identify <a href="https://en.wikipedia.org/wiki/Named-entity_recognition" target="_blank">Named Entities</a> from the queries.
 These Entities are used to reason with the query and generate an answer or select an answer from a given template.
 For example, if the query is "What is Germany?", then the machine needs to parse the query into "What is Germany **[Country]** ?"

 This task has two subtasks, which are: